-John Bohling is a master’s candidate in the Materials Science and Engineering program (metallurgy concentration) working with the Materials Joining Group (MJG) under the direction of Dr. Carl Lundin.
-Prior to receiving his B.S. degree in Materials Science and Engineering from the University of Tennessee in December 2010, Mr. Bohling worked in the MJG for several semesters as an undergraduate research assistant, culminating in an undergraduate thesis with Dr. Lundin entitled “Development of Optimum Welding Procedures for In Situ Weld Replacement for Main-Steam Piping.”
+John Bohling is a Ph.D. candidate in the Department of Materials Science and Engineering and is working within the Materials Joining Group (MJG) under the direction of Dr. Carl Lundin.
+Prior to receiving his B.S. degree in Materials Science and Engineering from the University of Tennessee in December 2010, Mr. Bohling worked in the MJG for several semesters as an undergraduate research assistant, culminating in an undergraduate thesis with Dr. Lundin entitled “Development of Optimum Welding Procedures for In SituWeld Replacement for Main-Steam Piping.”